 It reveals that B.C.
 First Nations languages are in a state of crisis: Fluent speakers make up a small and shrinking minority of the B.C.
 First Nations population and most of them are over 65.
 Of the 32 First Nations languages, 8 are severely endangered and 22 are nearly extinct.

 However, the report also discusses the inspiring commitment that First Nations communities have for revitalizing their languages.
-While it's true that our languages will be lost within our lifetimes if we don't act now to save them, individuals and communities all across the province have the passion and expertise to ensure that they don't.
+Individuals and communities all across the province continue to demonstrate their passion and expertise in ensuring that these languages are passed on to new speakers.

 The 2010 Report on the Status of B.C.
 First Nations Languages